Q: Why are Atlantic Salmon being restored to Lake Ontario and its tributaries?

 A: Current evidence shows all salmonine can co-exist, provided sufficient habitat exists and is accessible in the streams.
 The Lake Ontario fish community is complex and constantly changing, therefore it is challenging to completely predict the impacts of increased Atlantic Salmon numbers.
 The process of adaptive management will be used to provide flexibility and responsiveness to any observed changes in the lake ecosystem.

-Lake Ontario and its tributaries have many salmon and trout species including Chinook and Coho Salmon, Lake Trout, Rainbow Trout (Steelhead), Brown Trout and Speckled Trout.
+Lake Ontario and its tributaries have many salmon and trout species including Chinook and Coho Salmon, Lake Trout, Rainbow Trout (Steelhead), Brown Trout, and Brook (Speckled) Trout.

 Beginning in 2016, a catch-and-release tributary fishery for Atlantic Salmon has opened in Fisheries Management Zones 16 and 17, for which either type of fishing licence applies.
 Please remember to know your fish ID and immediately release Atlantic Salmon back into the river.
-In the future, angler diaries will be available to tributary anglers to record their catches of Atlantic Salmon and other species.
+This year, angler diaries will be available to tributary anglers to record their catches of Atlantic Salmon and other species.

 The Lake Ontario Atlantic Salmon Recovery Team will continue to monitor and set benchmarks for the future management of stream fisheries and harvest.